You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 How to Customize the Survey within your Course

 1. Return to the course site in Canvas.
-After a few moments, the survey will appear in your course under the Quizzes link:
+After a few moments, the survey will appear in your course under the Quizzes link.

-2. Customize the survey as you would any quiz.
 Critical: confirm that the Keep Submissions Anonymous box remains checked!

 Be sure to edit the description to include your due date, and enter due and availability dates at the bottom of the survey settings screen.
 Optionally, you can give students credit for completing the survey if you like, and even edit the questions to fine-tune the survey for your course.
-Tip: If you make the survey graded with zero points, a gradebook column is created whereby you can track who has responded, but responses remain anonymous.

 3. When the survey is ready, be sure to Publish the survey and make it available to students.
 (Remember, if your Quizzes link is hidden, you can easily link directly to the survey from a module, page, or announcement.)